How to Read Multiple ADC Channels without DMA in STM32

 Here despite using the multiple channels, we are not using the DMA.

-Below is the image showing the connection between the potentiometers and the H750.
+The image below shows the connection between 4 potentiometers and the H750.

 The code will remain the same for all the STM32 MCUs.
 If there are any changes, I will specify in this section itself.